2008 California Proposition 8

 On June 26, 2013, the Supreme Court of the United States issued its decision on the appeal in the case Hollingsworth v.
-Perry, ruling that proponents of initiatives such as Proposition 8 did not possess legal standing in their own right to defend the resulting law in federal court, either to the Supreme Court or (previously) to the Ninth Circuit Court of Appeals.
+Perry, ruling that proponents of initiatives such as Prop 8 did not possess legal standing in their own right to defend the resulting law in federal court, either to the Supreme Court or (previously) to the Ninth Circuit Court of Appeals.
 Therefore, the Supreme Court vacated the decision of the Ninth Circuit, and remanded the case for further proceedings.
 The decision left the district court's 2010 ruling intact.
 On June 28, 2013, the Ninth Circuit, on remand, dismissed the appeal for lack of jurisdiction and dissolved their previous stay of the district court's ruling, enabling Governor Jerry Brown to order same-sex marriages to resume.

-The passage of Proposition 8 received widespread media coverage over the amendment's effect on the concurrent 2008 presidential and congressional elections, as well as the pre-election effects Proposition 8 had on California's reputation as a historically LGBT-friendly state and the same-sex marriage debate that had started after same-sex marriage was legalized in Massachusetts through a 2004 court decision.
-After the results were certified and same-sex marriages ceased, supporters of the initiative were targeted by opponents with actions ranging from some opponents disclosing supporter donations and boycotting proponents' businesses, to others threatening supporters with death and vandalizing churches.
+The passage of Prop 8 received widespread media coverage over its effect on the concurrent 2008 presidential and congressional elections, as well as the pre-election effects Prop 8 had on California's reputation as a historically LGBTQ-friendly state and the same-sex marriage debate that had started after same-sex marriage was legalized in Massachusetts through a 2004 court decision.
+After the results were certified and same-sex marriages ceased, supporters of Prop 8 were targeted by opponents with actions ranging from some opponents disclosing supporter donations and boycotting proponents' businesses, to others threatening supporters with death and vandalizing churches.

+A ballot proposal to formally repeal Prop 8 from California's constitution, called Proposition 3, was passed by the California State Legislature in July 2023.
+The vote to formally repeal Prop 8 was passed by nearly 63% of voters in the 2024 election.